FrancoSpeziali/node-movies-rest-api/README.md

     - If found, return a status of `200` and the resulting comment
     - If not found, return a status of `404` and an appropriate message

-## Assignment 8 - Populating our comments
+## Task 8 - Populating our comments

 We will update our comments endpoint to return the populated movie data